agentvv/opticus-flask/README.md

-# derma-check-flask
+# opticus-flask
-Back end for Skin Check, an application which allows users to upload an image of a potential skin condition and get the likelihood of having some common diagnosis.
+Back end for Opticus, an application which allows users to upload an image of themselves and get their glasses measurements.